What We Do

 Before moving to Cambridge I was an equity director at ORMS where I designed and led several large, high-profile projects including the Standard Hotel in Kings Cross, the refurbishment of 160 Old Street and 3 Broadgate.
 Working for 3 years in a multi-disciplinary practice I gained experience on Crossrail and low-energy schools.
 For 13 years I was an associate director at a Bennetts Associates.
 For my year out I worked in Kingston, Jamaica.

-Associate Architect
+Associate

-Rachel Earnshaw
+Rachel Pembroke

-MA (Cantab) MArch PG Dip Arch ARB
+MA (Cantab) MArch ARB

 Architect